Guardians-Yankees Betting Preview, Prediction, How to Watch

-The Cleveland Guardians (13-15) take on the New York Yankees (15-14) in the first game of a three game set.
-This game will continue our MLB odds series with a Guardians-Yankees prediction and pick.
-We will also let you know how to watch the game.
+The Cleveland Guardians (14-16) take on the New York Yankees (16-15) at Yankee Stadium for the final matchup between the two teams this season.
+Check out our MLB odds series as we hand out a Guardians-Yankees prediction and pick while letting you know how to watch.

-The Guardians are currently sitting 3.5 games back of the Minnesota Twins for first place in the AL Central through their first 28 games.
-The last 10 games have not gone so well as they are just 4-6.
-Cleveland is coming off a series loss to the Boston Red Sox over the weekend, which now gives them four straight series losses.
-They need to find a way to scratch off a couple wins before they dig themselves into a deeper hole.
+Game one of this series was close and won by the Guardians.
+The Yankees jumped out to an early lead after scoring two runs in the second inning and held it until the ninth.
+Down 2-0 in the ninth, the Guardians tied the game on a two-run single by Josh Naylor.
+The bases were loaded in that same inning and the Yankees walked in a run to make it 3-2 Guardians.
+Emmanuel Clase picked up his 10th save of the season and Cleveland won 3-2.

-Although the Yankees have a winning record, they are in last place in the AL East.
-The AL East is arguably the strongest division in baseball, so New York will have some catching up to do.
-Monday will be game number 30 for the Yankees and they have already been bitten by the injury bug.
-Harrison Bader, Giancarlo Stanton, Josh Donaldson, Luis Severino and Jonathan Loaisiga are all hurt right now.
-To make matters worse, Aaron Judge has a mild hip strain that could require an IL stint.
-New York needs to fight through these injuries and steal a few wins before they truly lose hold of the division.
+Game two was also close, but it went in favor of the Yankees.
+In this game, Cleveland jumped out to an early 2-0 lead in the third inning.
+However, Anthony Volpe homered and Anthony Rizzo hit an RBI single to tie the game at two.
+Willie Calhoun broke the tie with a solo home run in the seventh.
+The game would end 4-2 with Michael King picking up his second save of the season.

 Here are the Guardians-Yankees MLB odds, courtesy of FanDuel.